corentinjeanne/SpysInfiniteConsumables/README.md

 # Changelog

 ### v3.2
-- Projectile duplication
+- Added Projectile duplication
+- Changed Grab Bags to be disabled by default
+- Added automatic localization generation
-- Moved Definition and CustomDictionaryElement to SpikysLib
+- Moved Definition and CustomDictionaryElement to Spiky's Lib
+- Fixed Classic preset

 ### v3.1.1.3
 - Fixed material groups consuming when infinite

 ### v3.1.1.2
-- Fixed SpikysLib reference to use the published build and not the dev build
+- Fixed Spiky's Lib reference to use the published build and not the dev build

 ### v3.1.1.1
 - Adjusted default colors